 See Title 4, Chapter 10, page 36 for complete guidelines for use of the General Improvement Fee and Title 4, Chapter 10, page 37 for complete guidelines for use of the Technology Fee - Regular.

-The submission deadline for equipment request forms is October 1stourth Thursday..
+The submission deadline for equipment request forms is the fourth Thursday of October of each year.

 No applications will be accepted after the deadline.

+Deans and Vice-presidents will have two weeks from the deadline date to review and approve the department requests.

 Budget and Facilities Committee Equipment Allocation Policies and Procedures

-The requests will be reviewed and meetings scheduled for the committee to do a preliminary allocation list.
+The requests will be reviewed and meetings scheduled for the committee to do an allocation list.

-If a question arises or clarification is needed, the committee chair will contact the Department Chair, or appropriate Vice-President and request the chair to to attend the second meeting to answer any questions .
+The committee chair will contact the Department Chair, Dean or appropriate Vice-President and invite them to attend the meeting to answer any questions or to present the reasons for their requests in person.

-The second meeting date will be made public in Faculty Senate or by email.
-Any department chair or designee is welcome to come to this meeting to present the reasons for their requests in person.

-The final allocations will be prioritized and prepared to be presented at Faculty Senate.
+The final allocations will be prioritized and presented at Faculty Senate.

 Once approved by Faculty Senate the Faculty Senate chair will present to President’s Council.